ksg97031/frida-gadget/README.rst

         Patch an APK with the Frida gadget library

       Options:
-        --arch TEXT       Target architecture of the device. (options: arm64, x86_64, arm, x86) --use-aapt2       Use aapt2 instead of aapt.
+        --arch TEXT           Target architecture of the device. (options: arm64, x86_64, arm, x86) --main-activity TEXT  Specify the main activity
+        --use-aapt2           Use aapt2 instead of aapt.
         --no-res              Do not decode resources.
         --skip-decompile      Skip decompilation if desired.
         --skip-recompile      Skip recompilation if desired.
         --version             Show version and exit.
         --help                Show this message and exit.

 How do I begin?
 ~~~~~~~~~~~~~~~~~~~~~~